 Pain management fellows are actively involved in organization of the clinics.
 They also manage patient callbacks and help to coordinate the surgical schedule.

 Conferences and Didactics

 Fellows participate in weekly didactic seminars from the teaching staff covering Accreditation Council for Graduate Medical Education (ACGME) pain topics as well as regular journal clubs and morbidity and mortality (M&M) conferences.
-The trainees also present on a topic of their choosing.

 The Pain Mechanisms Laboratory at Wake Forest Baptist Health offers cutting-edge basic and translational science pain research opportunities, led by Dr. James Eisenach.
 Trainees may use this laboratory space as needed during their training and are invited to participate in non-basic science translational research.